ethanwhite/nescent-sabbatical-proposal/proposal.md

 to be combined into synthetic datasets for rapid analysis.

-Because the combinations of data for synthetic projects vary substantially, I will also expand our improve and expand our existing system to allow users with limited computational backgrounds to quickly combine datasets in customized ways without programming.
+Because the combinations of data for synthetic projects vary substantially, I will also improve and expand our existing system to allow users with limited computational backgrounds to quickly combine datasets in customized ways without programming.
-In collaboration with Ben Morris, I will improve our existing approach to allowing users with limited computational backgrounds to add information about datasets not currently in the Retriever by transitioning our existing scripting system for describing the structure of individual datasets to use the Resource Description Framework (RDF) with an ontology written in Web Ontology Language(OWL).
+In collaboration with Ben Morris, I will improve our existing approach to adding datasets to the Retriever by transitioning our scripting system for describing the structure of individual datasets to use the Resource Description Framework (RDF) with an ontology written in Web Ontology Language(OWL).
 This will make it easier to describe the relationships between different datasets and serve as a building block for integrating the Retriever more